Ginny Aur Johnny: Plot

-The story is of a man named Johnny and a nine-year-old girl Ginny who is Mehmood's daughter.
-Ginny's mother Rosie dies in an accident and Ginny is left alone.
-Johnny comes to visit Rosie and during this time he learns about her death.
-Thus, her villagers request Johnny to take Ginny to an orphanage at Ooty.
+The story centres on Johnny, a man, and Ginny, a nine-year-old girl who is Mehmood's daughter.
+When Ginny's mother, Rosie, dies in an accident, Ginny is left alone.
+Johnny visits Rosie, and learns about her death during this time.
+The villagers therefore request that Johnny take Ginny to an orphanage in Ooty.

-On the other hand, Johnny, a con man, visits those places where somebody had died and by taking their names, he sells holy books to the families.
-While travelling to Ooty, he continues his work.
-The journey consists of beautiful slapstick events and how they banter with each other.
+However, Johnny is a con man who visits places where someone has died.
+By taking their names, he sells holy books to the families.
+While travelling to Ooty, he continues this work.
+The journey is filled with beautiful slapstick moments and banter.

 Music

 The film's music is by Rajesh Roshan, while all the songs are written by Majrooh Sultanpuri.